Last updated 01/03/2023

 Telehealth – Audio Only: The practice of synchronous (real-time) health care delivery, through interactive audio-only communications.

-SOURCE: AZ Health Cost Containment System, AHCCCS Contract and Policy Dictionary, 10/22, pg.
-107, (Accessed Jan.
-2023).
+SOURCE: AZ Health Cost Containment System, AHCCCS Contract and Policy Dictionary, 9/24, pg.
+109, (Accessed Oct 2024).

-The Contractor and AHCCCS shall reimburse providers at the same level of payment for equivalent in-person mental health and substance use disorder services, as identified by HCPCS, if provided through Telehealth using an audio-only format.
-The AHCCCS Telehealth code set defines which codes are billable as an audio-only service and the applicable modifier(s) and place of service providers must use when billing for an audio-only
+The Contractor and FFS Programs shall reimburse providers at the same level of payment for equivalent in-person office/facility setting for mental health and substance use disorder services, as identified by HCPCS, if provided through telehealth using an audio-only format.

 SOURCE: AZ Health Care Cost Containment System, AHCCCS Medical Policy for AHCCCS Covered Services, Ch.
 300, (320-I pg.
-3).
-Approved Apr.
-2022.
-(Accessed Jan.
-2023).
+4).
+Approved 8/29/23, p.
+4. (Accessed Oct.
+2024).

 AHCCCS covers all major forms of telehealth services.
 Asynchronous (also called “store and forward”) occurs when services are not delivered in real-time, but are uploaded by providers and retrieved, perhaps to an online portal.
 Telephonic services (audio-only) use a traditional telephone to conduct health care appointments.
 Telemedicine involves interactive audio and video, in a real-time, synchronous conversation.
 AHCCCS also covers telehealth for remote patient monitoring and teledentistry.